 Kim Groulx, Family/Student Services Coordinator

-A native San Diegan, Nina Williams earned her BA in Social Science with a concentration in Education from Ashford University, and she is currently working on obtaining her Masters and Teaching Credential in Special Education at Alliant University.
+A native San Diegan, Nina Williams earned her BA in Social Science with a concentration in Education from Ashford University her Masters in Special Education at Alliant University.
 Ms. Williams worked as a behavioral specialist in a local non-public school for 9 years before arriving at Aseltine as a Conflict Resolution Facilitator in the Elementary Classroom in the spring of 2012.
 Ms. Williams has a strong passion for helping students learn to develop positive, healthy behavior and for providing students and their families with the support they need.
 Ms. Williams strongly believes that taking the time to get to know each student is vital to building the strong partnerships that help Aseltine students become successful in all aspects of their life.
 Ms. Williams’ work with our students and their parents/guardians is guided by Barbara Colorose’s philosophy that: “If kids come to us from strong, healthy, functioning families, it makes our job easier.
 If they do not come from strong, healthy, functioning families, it makes our job more important.”

 Gwen Weil, Development Director

 Gwen Weil earned her BA in English at Rhodes College in Memphis, Tennessee.
 She soon put her writing skills to work for Aseltine students, first as a grant writer and then, beginning in 2011, as Development Director.
-Mrs. Weil was immediately impressed with the school’s unique approach to partnering with students and with the supportive relationships and genuine interactions between the staff and the students.
-Since joining Aseltine in 2008, Mrs. Weil has helped the school grow its fundraising income each year, including doubling its grant income in the 2011/’12 fiscal year – funding she continues to grow.
-She also focuses on maintaining strong relationships with existing donors while reaching out to new supporters.
-Mrs. Weil also devotes her time to developing and implementing fundraisers, like the popular Julian Orchard Run, that generate income and publicity for Aseltine School as well as fundraising initiatives like the Founders Club, which has raised over $300,000 since 2008.
-Although most of her day is spent raising funds for and awareness of Aseltine School and its students, Mrs. Weil greatly enjoys her time tutoring students in the classroom: “Writing and learning about Aseltine’s unique approach is a treat in itself, but experiencing it – and, most importantly, how students respond to it – is inspiring.”
+Ms. Weil was immediately impressed with the school’s unique approach to partnering with students and with the supportive relationships and genuine interactions between the staff and the students.
+Since joining Aseltine in 2008, Ms. Weil has helped the school grow its fundraising income, including doubling its grant income in the 2011/2012 fiscal year.
+Based in the Southeast since 2018, Ms. Weil now works for Aseltine remotely.
+Although her official duties for the school have been in fundraising and marketing, one of Ms. Weil’s favorite parts of working at Aseltine was always her time tutoring students in the classroom: “Writing and learning about Aseltine’s unique approach is a treat in itself because it is simultaneously so different and so intuitive, but experiencing it – and, most importantly, how students respond to it – is truly inspiring.”